Jim Pomeroy (motorcyclist)

 Jim Pomeroy (November 16, 1952 – August 6, 2006) was an American professional motocross racer.
 He competed in the AMA Motocross Championships from 1972 to 1973 and in the Motocross World Championships from 1973 to 1976, before returning to compete in the AMA Motocross Championships from 1977 to 1978.

 Pomeroy is notable for being the first American competitor to win an overall victory in an FIM Motocross World Championship Grand Prix race.
+Pomeroy was inducted into the AMA Motorcycle Hall of Fame in 1999 and, in 2018 he was inducted into the Central Washington Sports Hall of Fame.

 Professional racing career

+Early roots

 Born in Sunnyside, Washington, Pomeroy's family relocated to Yakima, Washington shortly after he was born.
-His father owned a motorcycle shop that had employed Evel Knievel before he became a famous daredevil stunt rider.
+His father was a former motorcycle racer who owned a motorcycle shop that had employed Evel Knievel before he became a famous daredevil stunt rider.
 Pomeroy began to race professionally in Canada to circumvent the American Motorcyclist Association's 18-year-old age restriction and ended up winning the Western Canadian Championship.
 He made his AMA debut in 1970 and posted a sixth-place finish in the support race of the 1970 Trans-AMA motocross series round in Washington.

 In 1972 he competed in the inaugural AMA Motocross National Championship.
 He won the season opening 250cc race at Saddleback Park in California before, switching to the 500cc class where he finished the 1972 season in fifth place overall.
-His performance earned him Bultaco factory support through a local Bultaco concession.
+His performance earned him Bultaco factory support through a local Bultaco distributor.
 He was offered the opportunity to compete in a few select world championship Grand Prix events in Europe and he readily accepted.

-At the end of the 1972 season, Pomeroy along with Brad Lackey, Jimmy Weinert and Gary Jones were selected by the AMA to be the first-ever team to represent the United States at the Motocross des Nations where the team posted a seventh place result.
+When the AMA showed no interest in sending an American team to the 1972 Motocross des Nations in Belgium, Brad Lackey persuaded Pomeroy, Jimmy Weinert and Gary Jones to join him in the first-ever team to represent the United States at the event, where the team posted a seventh place result.